ledgersmb/LedgerSMB/.github/ISSUE_TEMPLATE/new-release.md

 # Post release steps:

+* [ ] Include the new release on the ledgersmb.org front page
 * [ ] Remove "Draft" status from 1.9 related items on ledgersmb.org
 * [ ] Update the supported items page: https://ledgersmb.org/faq/which-versions-do-you-support
 * [ ] Update the version number of the 'master' branch: